Scientology in the United Kingdom: Advanced Ability Centre

-In 1984, one group of former staff members set up a centre at Candacraig House in Strathdon, Scotland to deliver the upper level materials of Scientology more cheaply than they were being delivered in the Church.
-It was founded by Robin Scott, who had been declared a "Suppressive Person" by the church after making complaints within the organisation.
+In 1984, one group of former staff members set up a centre at Candacraig House in Strathdon, Scotland, to deliver the upper level materials of Scientology more cheaply than they were being delivered in the Church.
+It was founded by Robin Scott, who had been declared a "suppressive person" by the church after making complaints within the organisation.
 They lacked some of the Operating Thetan documents, but came up with a way to obtain them by theft.
 Two of Scott's colleagues, Ron Lawley and Morag Bellmaine, dressed in Sea Organization uniforms and went into the Advanced Organisation in Copenhagen, presenting themselves as officers of the Religious Technology Center.
-They were allowed into a private room to inspect the base's New Era Dianetics for OTs, which they put copies into Bellmaine's handbag and left.
+They were allowed into a private room to inspect the base's New Era Dianetics for OTs; they put copies of these into Bellmaine's handbag and left.
 A Church agent tricked Scott into visiting Denmark the next year, where he was apprehended by Danish police and served a one-month jail sentence, with three further months suspended.
 The Church offered a reward of £120,000 for the return of the documents.

 That particular group eventually became disillusioned with Scientology entirely and decided to publicly "expose" the Church as "an evil organisation".
 They showed a journalist the secret document, which tells of the galactic dictator Xenu, and fought a decade-long court battle to keep hold of the Denmark documents.